Jesus the Good Shepherd

-His disciples saw that the people who came to Jesus were overcome by the struggles of life, without firm direction and hope.
-But Jesus had a love for these people that other religious leaders didn’t have.
+His disciples saw that those who came to Jesus were overcome by the struggles of life, without firm direction and hope.
+But Jesus had a love for them that other religious leaders didn’t have.
 It was so uncommon for anyone in their culture to serve others without being paid for it.
-Added to this the unequalled miraculous power he demonstrated in ministering to them, and it’s no wonder he attracted the crowds that he did.
+Added to this the unequalled miraculous power he demonstrated in ministering to them, it’s no wonder he attracted the crowds that he did.

 Are people any different today than those of Jesus’ day?
 Are our needs and problems any different than theirs?
 In most ways, we are exactly the same.
-People today frequently find themselves directionless, hopeless, and overcome by the problems of life.
-As a result, most people live selfish lives, not caring for others, but focused only on their own needs and rights.
+People today find themselves directionless, hopeless, and overcome by the problems of life.
+As a result, most people live selfish lives, not caring for others, but focused only on their own needs and rights, struggling to survive.
 People are as spiritually hopeless today as in any time before.
-So how can God find us if we are lost?
-We know that God loves us, but how can we arrive at a safe relationship with him?
+We know that God loves us, but how can he find us if we are lost?
+How can we arrive at a safe relationship with him?

 The parable of the lost sheep

-Jesus’ parable of the lost sheep gives us some clues.
-This parable is a beautiful allegory of Jesus and his desire to shepherd the lost and estranged.
+Jesus’ parable of the lost sheep helps us answer the question.
+This parable is a beautiful allegory of Jesus’ desire to shepherd the lost and estranged.
 It’s found in Luke:

 Suppose one of you has a hundred sheep and loses one of them.
 Doesn’t he leave the ninety-nine in the open country and go after the lost sheep until he finds it?
 And when he finds it, he joyfully puts it on his shoulders and goes home.
 Then he calls his friends and neighbors together and says, ‘Rejoice with me; I have found my lost sheep.’
 I tell you that in the same way there will be more rejoicing in heaven over one sinner who repents than over ninety-nine righteous persons who do not need to repent.
 (Luke 15:4-7)

-The shepherd left the whole flock to look for just that one sheep who had lost his way.
-This says that every human is valuable to God.
+In this story, the shepherd left the whole flock to look for just that one sheep who had lost his way.
 Those that are estranged, lost, and helpless are of great worth to the Lord.
 He will go to great lengths to save them because he loves them.
-God searches out the lost until he finds them and brings them to a protected relationship with him.
+Every human is valuable to God, not just those without problems.
+God searches out the lost until he finds them and brings them to safety and a protected relationship with him.

 Who are the ninety nine?

-But we may ask the question, why then does God save some and not others?
+But we may ask, why then does God save some and not others?
 Aren’t we all lost and helpless?